DiddiLeija/DiddiLeija.github.io/articles/article-03.md

 ### Default encoding for strings

-On Python 2, all the strings are used like bytes, even when Unicode strngs are supported:
+On Python 2, all the strings are used like bytes, even when Unicode strings are supported:

 ```python
 # try it with 3 strings